hoathink/securenet-js/README.md

 securenet-node
 ==============

-SecureNet [PayOS API docs](https://apidocs.securenet.com/docs/getstarted.html) community library for Node.js.
+SecureNet [PayOS API](https://apidocs.securenet.com/docs/getstarted.html) community library for Node.js.
+All features and commands of the SecureNet PayOS payment gateway are supported.

+- Credit Card Present
+- Credit Card Not Present
+- ACH
+- Settlement
+- Credits
+- Refunds
+- Voids
+- Tokenization (only for unit testing workflows, use PayOS.js in production)
+- SecureNet Vault
+- Recurring Billing
+- Transaction Reporting and Management

 ## Installation